 - No lead nurturing – Without lead management, it becomes very difficult to do the necessary work of nurturing your leads.
 Lead management software will automate your lead nurturing by sending e-mails or SMS messages to leads, moving them further through their buyer’s journey and closer toward a purchase decision

-- Not maximizing revenue – All businesses strive to make decisions that will help to increase their return on marketing investment.
+- Not maximising revenue – All businesses strive to make decisions that will help to increase their return on marketing investment.
 Lead management makes it possible by providing key data in fast-loading reports to give marketers a precise indication of where to focus their efforts.

 The fundamentals of lead management

 Now we’ve covered why lead management is important, let's take a closer look at its fundamentals.
 Lead management involves engaging and nurturing leads, depending on their needs and goals.
-Because each lead is unique, each organization's lead management process should also be unique.
+Because each lead is unique, each organisation's lead management process should also be unique.
 However, there should also be some consistency.
 All successful lead management processes should have these six elements in common.

 Sales and marketing participation

 Lead management isn't only a marketing responsibility, nor is it the sole responsibility of sales.
 Because leads are critical to both teams' success, both teams will need to work together.
 Generally speaking, marketing teams are responsible for leads that enter their database but aren't ready to make a purchase.
 Sales teams on the other hand are responsible for qualified leads who are in the ready-to-buy stage.
 Because both teams have varying customer insights and influence on leads, both marketing and sales teams are equally responsible for lead management.
-As your organization grows, those responsible for lead management may also grow.
+As your organisation grows, those responsible for lead management may also grow.
 But, when it comes to implementing your lead management process for the first time, having at least one member from marketing and sales will suffice.

 Document buyer personas

-A buyer persona is a semi-fictional representation of your ideal customer based on real data and educated speculation about demographics, behaviors, motivations, and goals.
-With this information, you can tailor your content and messaging to meet your buyers’ specific needs, behaviors, and concerns.
+A buyer persona is a semi-fictional representation of your ideal customer based on real data and educated speculation about demographics, behaviours, motivations, and goals.
+With this information, you can tailor your content and messaging to meet your buyers’ specific needs, behaviours, and concerns.
 By understanding the different challenges and goals your leads have, you'll be able to develop a lead management process that better serves each of them.
 Depending on your business, you may have one or two personas, or as many as 10 to 20.
 Once you've established your personas, they’ll help influence the third element — a proper lead management strategy.